dlang/dub-docs/docs/dub-reference/subpackages.md

   - `dub.sdl` (or `dub.json`): Library recipe.
   - `source/` folder with:
     - `example.d`: Library source.
 Module needs to be declared as `module mylibrary;`.

+!!! note

+    If you plan to publish your package to the main registry, avoid naming sub-packages "example", as it causes management and discovery issues.

 The main recipe file can reference the sub-package.